matiascherer/nashville-housing-project/README.md

 - **Delete Unused Columns:** Performed an ALTER TABLE statement to drop unnecessary columns.

-After all these transformations, the dataset **integrated into PowerBI** had the following columns:
+After all these transformations, the dataset **integrated into PowerBI** had 56,373 rows and 20 columns.
+The meaning of every variable is as below:

 - **UniqueID:** Unique identifier for each record.
 - **ParcelID:** Parcel identifier.